NOMORECSESOON/sp23-cse110-lab3/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: can not use the button at the end of the page
+about: make the title black
-title: BUG
+title: it makes eyes feeling uncomfortable when it is green
 labels: ''
 assignees: ''